-Bluegill are quite a small fish, growing up to about 12 inches in total.
+Even the world record bluegill is quite a small fish, growing up to about 12 inches in total.
 Rather than being a predator, bluegills are prey to everything from trout and muskies to herons, turtles, and otters.
 And to reassure you, a bluegill’s spikes on the dorsal fins are not poisonous, either!
 While some fish may have toxins in their spikes, this isn’t true for bluegill.

 Bluegills are one of the most common types of fish for fly fishers and anglers to target.
 There’s no reason at all to think that bluegill fish are a hazard.
 If you give it a try, you’ll discover that fishing for bluegill is great fun!
 These spirited little fish can put up a mean fight when you hook one.
 (They taste good, too!)
-Check out our article on fly fishing for bluegills here at Fly Fisher Pro.

 What Do Bluegills Bite?